marek-stoj/hdfs-tab-completion/README.md

 # hdfs-tab-completion
-A simple utility for that makes interacting with HDFS from command-line a little bit more convenient.
+A simple utility that makes interacting with HDFS from command-line a little bit more convenient.